Not The End Of Me

 Did I just give up?

-Given up on life, love, my passions, and everything in between
+Given up on life, love, my passions, and everything in

 Who am I?